V-pop: Overseas

 After the fall of Saigon, some artists emigrated.
-A growing demand for music until 30 April 1975 lead to a re-emergence of the popularity of these previously-available songs, which were no longer widely available in Vietnam.
+A growing demand for music until 30 April 1975 led to a re-emergence of the popularity of these previously available songs, which were no longer widely available in Vietnam.

 In the early 1980s, the number of foreign record companies specializing in Vietnamese music began to grow.
-Thúy Nga Centre, Van Son Entertainment, and Asia Entertainment were all companies that have produced many popular Vietnamese songs, as well as entertainment concert series like Paris By Night, the Van Son Show, Asia, and multiple others.
+Thúy Nga Centre, Van Son Entertainment, and Asia Entertainment were all companies that have produced many popular Vietnamese songs, as well as entertainment concert series like Paris by Night, the Van Son Show, Asia, and multiple others.

-Around the 1990s, more young artists began to appear overseas in the international market.
+During the 1990s, more young artists began to appear overseas in the international market.
 These included Lâm Nhật Tiến, Trish Thuy Trang, Tuấn Ngọc, Bằng Kiều, and Minh Tuyết.
-During the 2000s and 2010s, K-pop and J-pop had already started to spread to the Western world.
-K-pop had spread to South East Asia and was influential for Vietnamese entertainment.
-Vietnamese pop music began include more traits seen in such MVs, such as flashy visuals and fashion, which was a departure from melodic ballads that Vietnamese audiences were more accustomed to.
-EDM was also incorporated into Vietnamese songs.
-Nevertheless, boléro, ballad, R&B, rock etc. still remains popular.
+EDM was also incorporated into Vietnamese songs, which was a departure from melodic ballads that Vietnamese audiences were more accustomed to.
+Nevertheless, boléro, ballads, R&B, rock etc. still remain popular.

-Currently, YouTube is the main video-sharing platform.
-Many MVs have started to trend on YouTube in Western countries in the late 2010s and early 2020s.
-However, sad, melodic ballad songs, such as historical war songs, war movie soundtracks, pre-1975 South Vietnamese pop songs, or musical shows such as Paris by Night, are also still popular amongst Overseas Vietnamese.
+Currently, YouTube and TikTok are the main video-sharing platforms.
+Many songs have started to trend on YouTube and TikTok around the world in the 2020s.
+However, sad, melodic ballad songs, such as historical war songs, war movie soundtracks, pre-1975 South Vietnamese pop songs, or musical shows such as Paris by Night, are also still popular amongst Vietnamese people overseas.